PSHE and SRE at London Fields

 Under the new statutory guidance issued by the DfE, Relationships and Health Education at primary school will be compulsory.
 We believe that to be effective, Relationship and Health Education, alongside RSE, should always be taught within a broader PSHE education programme as this enhances and is enhanced by learning related to topics including: keeping physical and mentally healthy; money and jobs; safety and first aid; the media and the development of skills and attributes such as communication skills, risk management and decision making.
 The broader PSHE curriculum therefore provides meaningful contexts to deliver the Relationship, Health and RSE curriculum, with the focus on fostering healthy and respectful friendships and relationships, whilst promoting positive emotional and mental wellbeing.

-How is PSHE taught across Key Stages?
+How is PSHE and RSE taught across Key Stages?

 In Early Years PSED (Personal, social and emotional development) is split into three areas: